Florida Hospital: Data breaches and aftermath

-From January 2009 to July 2011, Dale Munroe II stole over 12,000 medical records from Florida Hospital Celebration Health, of patients who had been in motor vehicle accidents to Sergei Kusyakov.
+From January 2009 to July 2011, Dale Munroe II stole over 12,000 medical records of motor vehicle accident patients from Florida Hospital Celebration Health for Sergei Kusyakov.
 On July 12, 2011, Dale Munroe II was fired by Florida Hospital for the data breach.
-His wife Katrina continued the data breach until she was fired on August 2012.
-On October 10, Dale Munroe II was indicted for conspiracy and four counts of wrongful disclosure of individually identifiable health information in the United States District Court for the Middle District of Florida.
-Later on October 22, he was arraigned in court and pleaded guilty.
+His wife Katrina continued to steal records until she was fired on August 2012.
+On October 10, 2012, Dale Munroe II was indicted for conspiracy and four counts of wrongful disclosure of individually identifiable health information in the United States District Court for the Middle District of Florida.
+On October 22, he was arraigned in court and pleaded guilty.
 In December, his wife was arraigned in court and pleaded guilty.

-On January 7, 2013, Sergei Kusyakov who had hired the Munroe's was arraigned and pleaded guilty to the same criminal charges.
+On January 7, 2013, Sergei Kusyakov was arraigned and pleaded guilty to the same criminal charges.

-On January 14, Dale Munroe II was sentenced to 12 months and one day in prison and two years of supervised release.
+On January 14, Dale Munroe II was sentenced to 12 months in prison and two years of supervised release.

-On March 20, 2015, Florida Hospital fired two employees for copying 9,000 medical records.
-It was notified by the Federal Bureau of Investigation of the crime on May 2, 2014,the data breach began in January 2012.
+On March 20, 2015, Florida Hospital fired two employees for copying 9,000 medical records after being notified by the Federal Bureau of Investigation on May 2, 2014; the data breach began in January 2012.

-On February 28, 2018, Tanganica Corbett and Kevin Weaver II were indicted in the United States District Court for the Middle District of Florida for conspiracy to defraud the United States, and two counts of wrongful disclosure of individually identifiable health information.
-On March 1, Corbett was arraigned in court and she pleaded not guilty.
-On March 13, Weaver II was arrested and arraigned in court and he pleaded not guilty.
-On April 24, the defendants appeared in court and changed their not guilty pleas to guilty, causing the trial against them to be cancelled.
+On February 28, 2018, Tanganica Corbett and Kevin Weaver II were indicted in the United States District Court for the Middle District of Florida for conspiracy to defraud the United States and two counts of wrongful disclosure of individually identifiable health information.
+On March 1, 2018, Corbett was arraigned in court and she pleaded not guilty.
+On March 13, Weaver II was arrested and arraigned in court, and he pleaded not guilty.
+On April 24, the defendants appeared in court and changed their not guilty pleas to guilty, cancelling the trial against them.
 On July 16, Corbett was sentenced to 1 year and 1 month in prison and 3 years of supervised release.
-Also Weaver II was sentenced to 3 years and 5 months in prison and 3 years of supervised release.
+Weaver II was sentenced to 3 years and 5 months in prison and 3 years of supervised release.

-In early July 2015, due to these two data breaches Florida Hospital faced two lawsuits from patients.
+In early July 2015, Florida Hospital faced two lawsuits from patients due to the data breaches.
 The hospital network asked a judge to dismiss both of them.

+Whistleblower lawsuit

+In December 2014, a former physician of Florida Hospital Heart and Lung Transplant Institute, filed a lawsuit against the subsidiary claiming that they violated the Florida Whistleblower's Act when they fired him.
+The reason why Florida Hospital fired him was because, he had threatened to report what he considered unsafe practices by the institute director to the United Network for Organ Sharing.
+On February 23, 2018, in court the plaintiff was awarded $2.85 million by the jury.
+The subsidiary appealed the verdict and on October 30, 2020, an appellate court overturned it.